datastax/astra-cli/README.md

 > It is highly recommended to use the `@file` syntax to avoid exposing your token in your shell history.
 >
 > ```bash
-> # Have a plain-text file containing just your token (the file can be named anything)
+> # Create a plain-text file containing just your token (the file can be named anything)
-> echo 'AstraCS:...' > my_token
+> vim my_token
 >
 > # Now the token can be passed securely via a file
 > astra db list --token @my_token